Last updated: May 2026 · Written from 18 months of hands-on experience — from a root-rotted Brasil to a thriving collection of four.

 Watering: The #1 Killer of Philodendrons

-This was my biggest mistake.
-I watered my Brasil every Sunday like clockwork, thinking I was being a responsible plant parent.
-Instead, I was slowly drowning it.
+I’ll be direct: if your philodendron is struggling, you’re probably overwatering it.
+That was my biggest mistake — I watered my Brasil every Sunday like clockwork, thinking I was being a responsible plant parent, and instead slowly drowned it.

 Overwatering vs. Underwatering: How to Tell the Difference